The fantasy of the Native American Eden

 A popular fantasy imagines the presettlement peoples of Illinois dwelling in a state of perfect consonance with nature.
 The authors of a recent major study of biodiversity in the Great Lakes invoked it when they wrote, "The Native American lifestyle was compatible with the natural systems of the basin."

-Climate was the ultimate force in favor of the tall grass, so disturbing the landscape that it was vulnerable to takeover by aggressive exotics, much the way today's Illinois landscape has been taken over by alien exotics from Eurasia.
+Disturbing the landscape of presettlement Illinois left it vulnerable to takeover by aggressive exotics, much the way today's Illinois landscape has been taken over by alien exotics from Eurasia.
 (Scarcely a plant in a prairie is native to Illinois.)
 Burning expanded this natural range unnaturally, by perhaps as many as two million acres.
 Prairie is often denigrated as weeds by skeptical modern Illinoisans; it may be that the Indians who knew the forested Illinois thought the same thing.

 The exposure of the Indian as a heedless steward of the land does not obviate the belief among environmental puritans that humans are a pox on the planet; indeed it underlines it by making ecological mayhem multicultural.
 But Nature itself is constantly undoing its Edens, at the cost of local extirpations, even extinctions of species of all types.
 Nature kills off species all the time.
 Many of the endangered species in Illinois are endangered because they were abandoned by a changing climate; boreal species were left clinging to life in canyon bottoms or caves, for example, which are the closest thing extant to the cool, damp spruce-and-hemlock world that left Illinois heading north millennia ago.